elastic/kibana/src/core/public/public.api.md

 import * as Rx from 'rxjs';
 import { ShallowPromise } from '@kbn/utility-types';
 import { EuiGlobalToastListToast as Toast } from '@elastic/eui';
+import { UiSettingsParams as UiSettingsParams_2 } from 'src/core/server/types';
+import { UserProvidedValues as UserProvidedValues_2 } from 'src/core/server/types';

 // @public
 export interface App extends AppBase {